boyahou/boyahou.github.io/_pages/about.md

 - ## Behavioral Approach for Controlled Systems Beyond Linearity:

-  - (Preprint) **B. Hou**, M. Raginsky.
-A Behavioral Perspective on Subspace and Interpolation Methods for Simulation of Linear Time-Invariant Systems.
+  -  **B. Hou**, M. Raginsky.
+A Behavioral Perspective on Subspace and Interpolation Methods for Simulation of Linear Time-Invariant Systems. [download](../assets/ACC26.pdf)

 - ## Preparing Electrified Transportation:
    Electrification can help to reduce the carbon footprint of aviation.
 The transition away from the jet fuel-powered airplane towards battery-powered electrified aircraft will impose extra charging requirements on airports.
 In order to handle the impending electrification of commercial aviation, I study the interdependency of transportation (airlines) and the energy infrastructure at airports.